dnav/dynlink/draft-ietf-core-dynlink.md

   );
 }
 ~~~~
-{: #figattrint title="Code logic for attribute interactions for observe notification"}
+{: #figattrint title="Code logic for conditional notification attribute interactions"}

 Link Bindings        {#bindings}
 =============
 In a M2M RESTful environment, endpoints may directly exchange the content of their resources to operate the distributed system.
 For example, a light switch may supply on-off control information that may be sent directly to a light resource for on-off control.
 Beforehand, a configuration phase is necessary to determine how the resources of the different endpoints are related to each other.
 This can be done either automatically using discovery mechanisms or by means of human intervention and a so-called commissioning tool.

-In this specification such an abstract relationship between two resources is defined, called a link Binding.
+In this specification such an abstract relationship between two resources is defined, called a Link Binding.
 The configuration phase necessitates the exchange of binding information, so a format recognized by all CoRE endpoints is essential.
 This specification defines a format based on the CoRE Link-Format to represent binding information along with the rules to define a binding method which is a specialized relationship between two resources.

 The purpose of such a binding is to synchronize content updates between a source resource and a destination resource.
 The destination resource MAY be a group resource if the authority component of the destination URI contains a group address (either a multicast address or a name that resolves to a multicast address).
 Since a binding is unidirectional, the binding entry defining a relationship is present only on one endpoint.
 The binding entry may be located either on the source or the destination endpoint depending on the binding method.